 What technique is used?

-An incision is placed in the crease behind the ear.
+In most cases a incision is placed in the crease behind the ear.
 Sutures are used to correct the shape of the ear and change the position of the ear relative to the head.
 Sometimes a piece of cartilage is removed.
-In patients who desire reduction in the size of the ear, sometimes an incision is placed on the front of the ear, just inside the rim, where the incision will not be visible.
+In patients who desire reduction in the size of the ear, an incision is frequently placed on the front of the ear, just inside the rim, where the incision will not be visible.

 Are there scars?